 Large stretches of the Nordland coast experience little snow and mild temperatures in winter.
 A south-westerly storm at the port in Bodø is a sight to behold.
 However, there is plenty of snow in the fjords at places such as Narvik and Mo i Rana.
 Cold, damp north-westerly winds sometimes dump huge quantities of snow on the coast of Vesterålen, Troms, and Finnmark.
 Houses in Hammerfest are evacuated because of the danger of avalanches, and the people of Tromsø shovel snow off their roofs.
 When the dreaded polar lows sweep in suddenly and unexpectedly from the Arctic Ocean towards the Finnmark coast, the flights are cancelled and the roads get blocked.
 Then, just as if the weather has just had a tantrum, it’s all over as suddenly as it began.

 Inland is where the real cold is

 The Finnmark plain is the coldest part of mainland Norway, and the coldest temperature ever recorded in Karasjok is -51oC (-60oF).
-Inner Troms, the innermost part of Salten and Inner Helgeland also haS a typical inland climate with cold winters and stable, fine weather.
+Inner Troms, the innermost part of Salten and Inner Helgeland also have a typical inland climate with cold winters and stable, fine weather.
 Because of the dry air, you don’t notice the cold as much, and if you wrap up well, it’s no problem to linger outside, looking for the Northern Lights — which, naturally, are seen most often when the weather is driest.